 Being an owner-operator is tough.
-You need all the tools possible to stay profitable.
+You need all the tools possible to stay profitable, including the best paying load board.
 Back when I was leased-on with a carrier, the only way for me to make more money was to become an expert on cutting costs.
 Now that I operate under my own MC number, I focus on more than just my expenses.

 Here are three strategies I use to squeeze more profit out of every load I haul.

 After I got my own operating authority, I started out with the Enhanced version of the DAT TruckerEdge load board.
 It included 90-day lane rate averages.
 I soon realized I was leaving money on the table by not knowing the 15-day average, so I upgraded to the Pro version.
 It has helped me get above-average rates.